SybelFrancois/twitter_coronavirus/README.md

 The simplest and most common scenario is that the map procedure takes time O(n) and the reduce procedure takes time O(1).
 If having p<<n processors, then the overall runtime will be O(n/p).

-## Tasks

-Complete the following tasks:
+I completed the following tasks:

 1. After forking the [twitter\_coronavirus](https://github.com/mikeizbicki/twitter_coronavirus) repo and clone my fork onto the lambda server.
    Given a `map.py` file, I modified it so that it tracks the usage of the hashtags on both a language and country level by creating a variable `counter_country` and      modifying this variable in the `#search hashtags` section of the code appropriately.
 The `map.py` file processes a single zip file of tweets.